Message from Joyce Burchett

 We certainly live in a changed world these days.
 We have to worry about scams, fraud, political divide, unemployment, COVID-19, stay at home orders, & etc. It is beginning to take it’s toll on all of us but we do need to stay safe and healthy.
 Best to all our clients and friends.

 We can’t include everything here but I will be updating the website at www.burchettfinancial.com

-We have included on the website the highlights of the 2018 tax reform and updated it with the changes.
+We have included on the website the highlights of the 2018 tax reform and beyond (2025) tax law changes.
 Please check it out and we will keep you updated during the tax season and beyond --------